As an Amazon Associate we earn from qualifying purchases.

 How Many Inches Is a J Cup?

 A J cup denotes a 10-inch difference between your chest wall and the fullest part of your breast.
-The correct way to measure the inches is to wear your most comfortable bra and then measure your bust across the nipples.
+The bands can range from 27 to 46 inches, while the bust may measure from 37 to 56 inches.

 How Much Does a J Cup Weigh?

 The average weight of each breast with a J cup is approximately 4.07 pounds.
-This means that you are carrying around about 8.14 pounds of weight every day, making it imperative to invest in a quality bra after a professional bra fitting.
+This is like carrying about 8.14 pounds of weight daily, making it imperative to invest in a quality bra after a professional bra fitting.

 What Are the Sister Sizes of J Cup Size?

 |Current Bra Size||Sister Size Up||Sister Size Down|

 We hope we have been able to help you answer some of the questions regarding the J cup size.
 The main purpose of this comprehensive guide was to help you realize that there are plenty of women with the J cup size and it looks different on each individual.